How to make pages easier to read

 - "in short, to sum up everything that has been stated thusfar"

-- "almost certainly owing to the fact that this occurance"
+- "almost certainly due to the fact that this occurance"

 - "for all intents and purposes it is best recommended that one be advised to"

-This is not to say you cannot use examples, or be repetitive (these are actually effective tools to ensure users don't miss out on information), but sometimes "fancy" phrasing can cloud the meaning of a text
+This is not to say you can't use examples, or be repetitive (these are actually effective tools to ensure users don't miss out on information), but sometimes "fancy" phrasing can cloud the meaning of a text.

-Take a look at what this site would look like if the majority of this advice was ignored:
+Take a look at what this site would look like if the majority of this advice was ignored (visit this immersive page or view the example below.)